raspberrypi/documentation/faqs/README.md

 ### Will it run any old software?

 In general, you need to look to see whether the program you want can be compiled for the Armv6 (Pi 1/Zero/Zero W/CM), Armv7 (Pi 2) or Armv8 (Pi 3) architecture on Linux.
 In most cases, the answer will be yes.
 Specific programs are discussed on [our forums](https://www.raspberrypi.org/forums/), so you might want to look there for an answer.
 Ultimately, nothing beats grabbing a Raspberry Pi and finding out the answer through direct testing!

+### My `.exe` file won't run!

+Most `.exe` files come from Windows and are compiled for the x86 processor architecture.
+These will not run on the Raspberry Pi, which uses an ARM processor architecture.
+A minority of `.exe` files, compiled from C# code or similar, actually use a Byte Code rather than a processor-specific instruction set, and therefore might work on the Pi if the correct Mono interpreter software is installed.

 ### Can I share files from my Pi with my Windows machines?